 7. Establish a Stress-Free Dining Space

-Give your dog their food in a calm, cozy area where they feels secure and at ease.
+Give your dog their food in a calm, cozy area where they feel secure and at ease.

 Concluding: Why does the dog take goodies but not his food